ricpol/pygrister/doc/conf.rst

 In terms of Pygrister's own interface, there's little we can do about this.
 Most of the time, you will work with a single team site, so you'll do the right thing anyway.
-If your workflow involves switching between sites, be careful that the resource you're trying to contact belongs to your "current" team site (as per configuration).
+If your workflow involves switching between sites, be aware that the resource you're trying to contact must belong to your "current" team site (as per configuration).
 For instance, this will not work::

     doc1 = '<doc1_ID>' # belongs to "myteam1"